slaveOftime/Fun.Blazor/Docs/42 Dependency Injection/README.md

 # Dependency injection (DI)

-**html.inject** maybe the <span style="background:orangered">hardest api</span> in Fun.Blazor because its render behavior.
-(Even we do not have many apis, just a bunch of dsl for building dom).
-By default, every time you call it you will get a fresh new component.
-So if you want to keep some state which should not be erased by its caller, you should specify a key as its first parameter.
+**html.inject** may be the <span style="background:orangered">most challenging API</span> in Fun.Blazor due to its render behavior.
+(Even though we do not have many APIs, just a bunch of DSLs for building the DOM.)
+By default, every time you call it, you will get a fresh new component.
+So, if you want to keep some state that should not be erased by its caller, you should specify a key as its first parameter.

-Another hard thing is its internal rendering.
-It requires a function as its parameter, this function is **'Services -> NodeRenderFragment**.
-'Services is a tuple of service types you want to inject.
-NodeRenderFragment is a delegate which compose the dom tree (which can be treat as another function).
-By default, the dom tree will not change unless you manually trigger it by **hook.StateHasChanged()**, or do things like below:
+Another challenging thing is its internal rendering.
+It requires a function as its parameter, this function is <code>'Services -> NodeRenderFragment</code>. *'Services* is a tuple of service types you want to inject.
+NodeRenderFragment is a delegate that composes the DOM tree (which can be treated as another function).
+By default, the DOM tree will not change unless you manually trigger it by calling **hook.StateHasChanged()**, or by doing things like the example below:

 {{BlazorStyleComp}}

-    **DisableEventTriggerStateHasChanged** is turn on for all component which inherited from **FunBlazorComponent**.
+**DisableEventTriggerStateHasChanged** is turned on for all components that are inherited from **FunBlazorComponent**.
 It is just a design decision.
-If you do not like the pattern like **html.inject/adaptiview** you can just create your own component and get the benefit of dom dsl and third party dsl support like MudBlazor from Fun.Blazor.
+If you don't like the pattern like **html.inject/adaptiview**, you can just create your component and get the benefit of the DOM DSL and third-party DSL support like MudBlazor from Fun.Blazor.

-**Dependency injection** (DI) in a lot of softwares are very important.
-ASP.NET Core has build in support for that.
-And it is also good for testing and cross concern solutions.
-Not just services but also UI components can be powered by **dependency injection**.
+**Dependency injection (DI)** is essential in many software applications.
+ASP.NET Core has built-in support for it, and it is also helpful for testing and cross-concern solutions.
+Not only services but also UI components can be powered by **dependency injection**.

-**html.inject (they are same but with different name for different context)** is used to inject the service you defined in DI container.
+**html.inject (they are the same but with different names for different contexts)** is used to inject the service you defined in the DI container.

 {{SimpleInjectionDemo}}